compi-migui/tfg-doc/src/md/80_sustainability.md

 ## Relationship with Sustainable Development Goals (SDGs)
 Let us discuss how this works relates to the goals set out by the United Nations' 2030 Agenda for Sustainable Development [@united_nations_general_assembly_transforming_2015].
 All quotes in this section are sourced from that document.

 Because we discuss a procedure that is being proposed at a relatively early proof of concept, using only data from very controlled laboratory experiments, the connection to any SDGs is very tenuous.
-We have to project ourselves into a hypothetical future where, after years of iteration and improvement and refinement, a similar technique is successfully applied for Structural Health Monitoring of actual offshore wind turbines as part of their regular operation and it leads to a decrease in the human and economic cost of their maintenance operations.
+We have to project ourselves into a hypothetical future where, after years of iteration and improvement and refinement, a similar technique is successfully applied for structural health monitoring of actual offshore wind turbines as part of their regular operation and it leads to a decrease in the human and economic cost of their maintenance operations.

 That is a big leap indeed, but it will allow us to go through this thought exercise.